vegetablejuiceftw/voxel-game-engine-prototype/README.md

 <img src="http://i.imgur.com/ShpJfuN.jpg" width="600" />

-# Pathfinding in voxel games different
+# Pathfinding in voxel games is different

 There is inherent expectation of the world's capability to perform alteration.
 Like the user is able to manipulate the state of the world also the inhabiting actors must meet the same expectations.